ionic-team/ionic-framework/core/src/foundations/README.md

 ## How to change the Design Tokens

-Design Tokens are generated automatically on the `npm run build` command.
-This is to guarantee that someone would change the json and not running the expected command.
+Using `npm run build.tokens` will generate the `ionic.root.scss`, `ionic.vars.scss`, and `ionic.utility.scss` files with the updated values that come from the `design-tokens.json`.

-That being said, using `npm run build.tokens` will trigger the same effect, to generate again the `ionic.root.scss`, `ionic.vars.scss`, `ionic.utility.scss` files with the updated values that come from the `design-tokens.json`.
+Design Tokens will also be generated automatically with the `npm run build` command.
+This ensures that if someone modifies the JSON without running the build tokens command, the changes will be applied correctly.

 ## How to use